bitm4ncer/scatalog/README.md

-# scatalog 0.1.0
+# scatalog 0.1.1

-A Chrome extension for exploring entire label catalogs on Spotify.
+A Chrome extension for label catalog exploration on Spotify.

+**Independent labels have been the driving force** behind genre innovation and musical diversity throughout history.
+Countless musical styles and movements have originated from these independent labels, who operate outside the mainstream spotlight of curated playlists and algorithmic recommendations.

+### active exploration

+Music discovery should be about exploration and connection, not algorithmic limitations.

+- Browse complete label catalogs
+- Discover new artists through label connections
+- Explore the rich ecosystem of independent music

+###  Features

 _Browse the entire Spotify catalog of any label.